leaphy-robotics/leaphy-webbased-svelte/README.md

 ### Running locally

 First install the dependencies by running `yarn intall`.
 This will take a while the first time.
-Then run `yarn start` to start the application.
+Then run `yarn dev` to start the website.

 ### Pull Requests